KronicDeth/intellij-elixir/README.md

 #### Annotator

-If [`credo`](https://github.com/rrrene/credo) is not installed as a project dependency, nothing will happen, but if it is installed, `mix credo PATH` will be called on any files after updates have quieted.
+When enabled, if [`credo`](https://github.com/rrrene/credo) is not installed as a project dependency, nothing will happen, but if it is installed, `mix credo PATH` will be called on any files after updates have quieted.
 Any `credo` check failures will show up as warning annotations

 ![Warning Annotations](/screenshots/features/credo/external_annotator/Warning%20Annotations.png?raw=true "Warning Annotations")